-“Our residents receive daily exercise, eat nourishing organic food, spend time outdoors, take minimal prescription drugs, and participate in daily activities of the household so they are active and engaged during the day and sleep better at night.”
+“Our residents receive daily exercise, eat nourishing food, spend time outdoors, take minimal prescription drugs, and participate in daily activities of the household so they are active and engaged during the day and sleep better at night.”

 Bethany Buchanan RN

 We serve American style home cooked meals at Grace Homes.
 All meals are prepared by the staff of Grace Homes on site including daily fresh baked bread, fresh fruit and vegetables.
 Every Friday night is fish dinner.
 We serve organic tomatoes and fresh herbs from our on-site garden in the summer and early fall.